Courtesy of the Stanford Woods Institute for the Environment

-A majority of the roughly 1 billion hungry people in the world depend on agriculture for their livelihoods.
+A majority of the roughly 800 million hungry people in the world depend on agriculture for their livelihoods.
 Improving agricultural productivity is central to alleviating hunger.
 We seek to generate solutions that address feeding the world without destroying the environment in the process.

 We offer courses for graduate and undergraduate students at Stanford interested in issues of hunger, rural development, global resource and environmental degradation, agricultural technology, climate impacts on food security, and agricultural trade and policy.